aman2282003/E-commerce_site/README.md

 ## Features

-- Login & Signup Functionality
+- Login & Signup Functionality: Users can register or log in to their accounts.
-- Responsive Design
+- Responsive Design: The website is optimized for various screen sizes.
-- Dropdown Menus
+- Dropdown Menus: Navigation menus expand and collapse seamlessly.
-- Add to Cart & Remove from Cart Functionality
+- Add to Cart & Remove from Cart Functionality: Users can add items to their cart and remove them as needed.
-- Real-time Price Updates
+- Real-time Price Updates: Prices are updated dynamically as items are added or removed from the cart.
-- Authentication
+- Authentication: Secure user authentication ensures privacy and data protection.
-- Pop-up Notification
+- Pop-up Notification: Notifications inform users about successful actions or errors.
-- Resposive slider
+- Responsive Slider: The homepage features a responsive slider for showcasing featured products.

 ## Home Page :
 ![Screenshot 2024-03-04 021332](https://github.com/aman2282003/E-commerce_site/assets/131010086/62d8291a-6a48-4051-a413-ac2b143fa2f7)